Skip to main content

 Rahav D. Aharoni, Adv

-My expertise lies in assisting heirs and clients in the identification and acquisition of inherited assets in Israel, resolving estate and real estate conflicts, and facilitating transactions involving Israeli real estate, investments, and businesses.
+Our expertise lies in leading heirs and real estate owners to the identification and acquisition of inherited assets in Israel.
+Our expert team has significant experience resolving estate issues and real estate transactions.
+We facilitate transactions involving Israeli real estate, investments, and businesses.
 I am dedicated to helping my clients build equity and achieve their goals.

 https://aharonilaw.com/attorney-rahav-aharoni/